-Facebook has changed the landscape of online advertising completely and is now more focus on action-based advertising.
+Facebook has changed the landscape of online advertising entirely and is now more focus on action-based advertising.
 The advertiser only pays for the lead, like or engagement.

-Freelancing has changed a lot in the last decade as well and so is the leadership of the freelancing sites.
-Freelancer who focused only vWorker as the only source for clients found it tough to get their share of new clients when it was acquired and merged with Freelancer.com.
+Freelancing has changed a lot in the last decade.
+So is the leadership of the freelancing sites.
+The freelancer who focused only vWorker as the only source for clients found it tough to get their share of new clients when it was acquired and merged with Freelancer.com.
 We find similar stories for Elancers who found it tough to adapt to Upwork.

 1. SEO or Search Engine Optimization

-The Internet has evolved from being used only for information to a utility.
-The way we search is ever changing and so is the search results but that doesn’t mean the Internet isn’t used for information.
+The Internet has evolved from being used only for the information to a utility.
+The way we search is ever changing.
+So is the search results.
+Still, that doesn’t mean the Internet isn’t a tool to get information.
 The use of the Internet for information has increased many folds as well.

-So SEO is an important skill for every freelancer.
-He may not provide SEO as a service to clients but he or she should build a website to tap traffic from Google organic search and grab new clients on a regular basis.
+So SEO is an essential skill for every freelancer.
+He may not provide SEO as a service to clients, but he or she should build a website to tap traffic from Google organic search and grab new clients regularly.

-My blog is one of the stable sources of clients and the main source of traffic to my blog has always been Google organic search.
+My blog is one of the stable sources of clients and the primary source of the traffic to my blog has always been Google organic search.

-Once SEO is part to grow your client base, you have an edge over thousands of freelancers who make the mistake of focus on freelancing websites as the only source of clients.
+Once SEO is part of growing your client base, you have the edge over thousands of freelancers who make the mistake of focus only on freelancing marketplace as the only source of clients.